 In order to receive a baccalaureate degree from SUNY Geneseo, all students must meet the Foreign Language Graduation Requirement.

-Students who have not already completed the foreign language graduation requirement can refer to the guidelines below to determine where to continue their foreign language studies at Geneseo.
+Students who entered Geneseo Fall 2012 or later are grandfathered into this new policy and can refer to the guidelines below to determine where to continue their foreign language studies at Geneseo.

 Placement examinations are generally an accurate Indicator of a student´s level of proficiency.
 A placement exam may demonstrate a student´s language competency in a foreign language in order to partially or fully meet SUNY Geneseo´s General Education Requirements,